 LungLB® is a blood-based test that uses circulating tumour cells ("CTC") to stratify indeterminant lung nodules as either cancerous or benign following their identification by CT scan.
 Biopsy is currently part of the standard care pathway for lung nodules and the LungLB® test is designed to support the physician's decision to biopsy only when necessary, or to monitor non-invasively using additional imaging.
-There are estimated to be over 1.5 million indeterminant lung nodules identified each year in the United States and LungLife's estimated 1 week turnaround from receipt of the blood sample to results can save a significant amount of stressful waiting time for the participant as well as unnecessary costly and often dangerous procedures.
-In 2021, we completed a 149 participant pilot study in subjects with indeterminate lung nodules which showed a well-balanced performance and a Positive Predictive Value of 89 per cent which we believe will support physician decision making.
+There are estimated to be over 1.5 million indeterminant lung nodules identified each year in the United States1 and LungLife's estimated one week turnaround from receipt of the blood sample to results can save a significant amount of stressful waiting time for the participant as well as unnecessary costly and often dangerous procedures.